-- planned and designed to accommodate and advance the city's vision zero and complete streets policies, which are intended to prevent traffic-related deaths and injuries and ensure safety and convenience for all motorized and non-motorized travelers.
+- (1) General.
+Subdivisions and land developments must be planned and designed to accommodate and advance the city's vision zero and complete streets policies, which are intended to prevent traffic-related deaths and injuries and ensure safety and convenience for all motorized and non-motorized travelers.
 The planning commission is expressly authorized to impose reasonable conditions to ensure compliance with these policies. - (2) Transit.
 Bus shelters, bus stops and other transit and paratransit improvements may be required as part of all streetscape and street designs based on consultations with the Lehigh and Northampton Transportation Authority. - (3) Connectivity.
 Safe and accessible on-site pedestrian routes must be provided to link buildings with public sidewalks and pedestrian routes on abutting parcels.